jeffream/csci-401-capstone/README.md

-Repo for hosting Letter of Recommendation Generator Capstone Project.
+Repo for the Letter of Recommendation Generator Capstone Project.

-## Getting Started
-Move to the "server" branch!
+## To the Fall 2020 team, move to the "server" branch to get started!

-All the information you need is on the "LOR Onboarding" document.